LukasBommes/PV-Hawk/README.rst

 Project status
 --------------

 PV Drone Inspect is a research project built during my PhD.
 In its current state PV Drone Inspect should be seen more as a proof-of-concept instead of a production-grade system.
 Please do not expect the pipeline to work smoothly and produce best results on the first attempt.
 Especially the OpenSfM-based reconstruction stage can be instable and may require multiple trials with different settings until you get a good result.
-When using your own IR videos it is important that you carefully follow the instructions in :ref:`using_own_data`.
+When using your own IR videos it is important that you carefully follow the instructions in `Using Your Own Data <https://lukasbommes.github.io/PV-Drone-Inspect/using_own_data.html#using-own-data>`_.
 Furthermore, breaking changes to the configuration file specification and structure of the input and output files are possible.

 Examplary results
 -----------------